lanl-ansi/GasModels.jl/README.md

 ## Basic Usage

-Once GasModels is installed, a solver is installed, and a network data file  has been acquired, a Gas Flow can be executed with,
+Once GasModels is installed, a optimizer is installed, and a network data file  has been acquired, a Gas Flow can be executed with,
 ```
 using GasModels
 using <solver_package>